12,99 €

 Autorenporträt

-Legacy Russell is a curator and writer.
-Born and raised in New York City, she is the Executive Director & Chief Curator at The Kitchen.
+Legacy Russell was born and raised in New York City.
+She is the Executive Director & Chief Curator of The Kitchen.
 Formerly she was the Associate Curator of Exhibitions at The Studio Museum in Harlem.
 Russell holds an MRes with Distinction in Art History from Goldsmiths, University of London with a focus in Visual Culture.
-Her academic, curatorial, and creative work focuses on gender, performance, digital selfdom, internet idolatry, and new media ritual.
-Russell's written work, interviews, and essays have been published internationally.
-She is the recipient of the Thoma Foundation 2019 Arts Writing Award in Digital Art, a 2020 Rauschenberg Residency Fellow, and a recipient of the 2021 Creative Capital Award.
-Her first book Glitch Feminism: A Manifesto (2020) is published by Verso Books.
-Her second book, BLACK MEME, is forthcoming via Verso Books.
+She is the recipient of the Thoma Foundation 2019 Arts Writing Award in Digital Art, a 2020 Rauschenberg Residency Fellow, a recipient of the 2021 Creative Capital Award, a 2022 Pompeii Commitment Digital Fellow and a 2023 Center for Curatorial Leadership Fellow.
+Russell’s written work, interviews, and essays have been published internationally.
+Her first book was Glitch Feminism: A Manifesto (2020).

 Rezensionen